-Since the volume license is completely trusted by your application, it carries the risk that the volume license file could fall victim to unauthorized file sharing over the Internet.
-If that happens, you would have enough information to identify which license was shared, and you may address this concern through periodic background checking; however, background checking may be impractical to achieve in environments where Internet connectivity is very limited or completely unavailable.
+The risk of a Volume license is that the license file can potentially fall victim to unauthorized file sharing over the Internet since it is completely trusted by your application.
+If you found that this happened, you may address this concern through periodic background checking with SOLO Server; however, background checking may be impractical to achieve in environments where Internet connectivity is very limited or completely unavailable.

 Downloadable licenses are very similar to volume licenses, in that they are read-only license files that only contain data capable of uniquely identifying the license.
 The difference, however, is that these licenses require trigger code validation to activate a separate, writable license file on each system on which the application is run, as shown in the illustration below.

-Trigger code validation is a means of achieving software activation through the manual exchange of numeric values (in other words, it is a challenge-response mechanism).
-Allowing activation through manually exchanged numeric codes is convenient when you need to be able to activate remote systems which lack Internet connectivity, as it is easy to exchange these codes via a telephone call, text messages, etc...
-Trigger Codes are only capable of carrying a very limited, numeric payload, but this limitation is easily overcome by coupling trigger code validation with the downloadable license file (which can contain any and all license data).
-Keep in mind that any challenge-response mechanisms such as trigger code validation can be reverse engineered (similar to how "key generators" are available on the Internet for many popular software applications).
+Allowing activation through manually exchanged numeric codes is convenient when you need to be able to activate remote systems which lack Internet connectivity, as it is easy to exchange these codes via a telephone call, text messages, etc. Trigger Codes are only capable of carrying a very limited, numeric payload, but this limitation is easily overcome by coupling trigger code validation with a volume/downloadable license file (which can contain any and all license data).
+Keep in mind that any basic challenge-response mechanisms such as trigger code validation can be reverse engineered (similar to how "key generators" are available on the Internet for many popular software applications).